March 24, 2026

 Named clients (with permission):

 That depends on your current state.
-If you have legacy product data spread across systems, you likely need both: a consultant to plan the implementation and vendor/SI partnership to execute.
-If you already have a PIM in place but it’s not working well, you probably just need a consultant to audit, retarget, and optimize.
-We’ll figure this out on a discovery call.
+If you have legacy product data spread across systems, you likely need both: a consultant to plan the implementation and a vendor/SI partnership to execute.
+If you already have a PIM in place but it's not working well, you probably just need a consultant to audit, retarget, and optimize.

 Depends on scope: data volume, system complexity, team availability.
 A small-scale PIM for a single market might take 3–4 months.
 A multi-market rollout with ERP integration can take 9–12 months.
-The real question isn’t duration—it’s whether you have a tight scope and clear accountability.
-Bad projects take longer because scope creeps.
-Good projects finish on time because the spec is locked down upfront.
+The real question isn't duration — it's whether you have a tight scope and clear accountability.
+Bad projects run long because scope creeps.
+Good projects finish on time because accountability is defined upfront and the spec is locked before development starts.

 Most companies with existing PIMs are not getting the ROI they paid for.
 Common problems: poor data quality, inconsistent governance, missed integration opportunities, underutilized features.
 An audit usually reveals 30–40% cost savings or revenue gains just by fixing what's already there.
 I'll tell you honestly whether you need a full optimization or just a governance tune-up.

 Data migration is the hardest part of any PIM project.
 I approach it in phases: audit existing data quality, map legacy systems to target schema, design ETL workflows, build incremental loads, validate at each stage.
-Most projects fail at data migration because it’s treated as an afterthought.
-I front-load the migration planning to prevent that.
+Most projects fail at data migration because it's treated as an afterthought.
+I treat it as the critical path — and scope the timeline accordingly.
+See also: PIM data migration: what to expect and how to prepare.

 Yes.
 Post-implementation support typically covers: governance framework, team training, quarterly optimization reviews, vendor management, and architecture support as the system evolves.
 This is negotiated as a separate engagement, usually 1–2 days/month depending on scope.

-If you’re facing product data challenges—whether it’s a PIM audit, implementation planning, or optimization of an existing system—book a 30-minute discovery call.
+If you're facing product data challenges — whether it's a PIM audit, implementation planning, or optimization of an existing system — book a 30-minute call.

-I’ll ask you about your current state, your goals, and your constraints.
-You’ll get honest feedback on whether you need a full consultant engagement, a limited scope project, or just a sanity check.
+I'll ask about your current state, your goals, and your constraints.
+You'll get honest feedback on whether you need a full consultant engagement, a limited scope project, or just a sanity check.
 No pitch.
 No sales process.
-Just direct advice from someone who’s done this 20+ times.
+Just direct advice from someone who has done this 20+ times.

 Ready to fix your product data?
 Let's talk scope, timeline, and whether this engagement makes sense.